 Types of Wire That Get Tin Dipped

-Hook up wire is classified into categories of insulation, voltage, temperature and approvals.
+Types of hook up wire are classified by their insulation, voltage, temperature, and approvals.
 Common classifications are UL1007, UL1015, Type E, Type EE, PVC, PTFE and Irradiated.
 Some are more expensive than others and some types of insulation are much thicker for added protection.
 However, 18 AWG wire is always the same diameter whether it is one solid strand (less flexible) or multiple strands wound together to form the same diameter (16 strands of 30 AWG).
 The smaller strands add flexibility and still conduct the same amount of electricity.

 Therefore, the type of wire isn’t as important as the copper strands, which rarely change other than the two main versions; solid and stranded.
-The commonality is that 90% of wire is already coated with tin underneath the insulation before cutting the wire and tin dipping it.
-First the individual strands are coated without sticking together, then the group of strands are dipped so that they all stick together as one.
+The commonality is that 90% of the wire is already coated with tin underneath the insulation before cutting the wire and tin dipping it.
+First, the individual strands are coated without sticking together, then the group of strands is dipped so that they all stick together as one.

 Types of Cable That Get Tin Dipped

 Similarly, electronic cables come in various shapes and sizes but the copper strands remain the same.
-Without the concern for neatness and added protection there’s little need for the overall jacket covering the individual wires.
+Without the concern for neatness and added protection, there’s little need for the overall jacket to cover the individual wires.
 When the wires are designed to resist 105C and 300 volts, the jacket is made the same way.
-In order to connect each of the wires to an application the jacket needs to be removed a few inches from each side, whereby exposing the insulation of the conductors to the same heat and voltage level as the outer jacket.
-That’s why they are always (usually) the same.
+In order to connect each of the wires to an application, the jacket needs to be removed a few inches from each side, whereby exposing the insulation of the conductors to the same heat and voltage level as the outer jacket.
+That’s why they are typically the same.

 That brings us back to the same spot.
-The added insulation and jacket don’t change the fact that beneath it all remains individual strands of copper that could fray during transit.
-Common types of electronic cables are Fire alarm cable (shielded and unshielded), PVC (shielded and unshielded), PTFE, STJ and FEP high temperature (shielded and unshielded).
-Some companies will cut electronic cables to 5 feet, remove the jacket of each end by 3 inches, remove the insulation from each conductor on each end 1 inch and then need to tin dip each group of strands.
+The added insulation and jacket don’t change the fact that beneath it all remain individual strands of copper that could fray during transit.
+Common types of electronic cables are fire alarm cables (shielded and unshielded), PVC (shielded and unshielded), PTFE, STJ and FEP high temperature (shielded and unshielded).
+Some companies cut electronic cables to 5 feet, remove the jacket of each end by 3 inches, remove the insulation from each conductor on each end 1 inch, then tin dip each group of strands.
 The image above shows the entire process before the tin dipping stage.
 As you can see, the little pieces of insulation are about to be removed and immediately dipped into tin so that they remain a clean, solid conductor of electricity that can be connected to various applications easily.